zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 - Prior work tries to "detect the implausible numbers using prespecified thresholds\ldots."
 (Think of the 5.9 inch tall person.)

-- Domains: conformance, completeness, and plausibility
+- This paper addressed 3 domains: conformance, completeness, and plausibility.

 - Improved plausibility score by testing **height and weight correlation with past values for that patient.** Exponentially weighted moving average.

-- This approach had fewer false positives, higher power, higher positive and negative predictive value, compared to the "population threshold" approach.
+- This approach had fewer false positives, higher power, and higher positive and negative predictive value, compared to the "population threshold" approach.